Skip to main content

 So in many ways, the following of team sports acts to provide that immanent dimension of experience - in the desire for immediate felt experience - that so often seems greatly missing from conventional spiritual life.

-However for both participants and followers, kinisthetic intelligence does not properly represent merely a line of development.
+However for both participants and followers, kinesthetic intelligence does not properly represent merely a line of development.
 Rather like musical intelligence - which we dealt with in the last entry - it tends to keep switching one's experience as between prepersonal and transpersonal domains.

 Thus in sport, "peak" moments are common e.g. when one's team scores an important goal.
 So then for a brief moment, one experiences an ecstasy of joy.
 However this can be very short- lived with a corresponding "valley" experienced, when the opposing team scores.